leo123nunes/python-pyqt5_calculator/README.md

-# python-pyqt5_calculator
+# Calculator
-A calculator made using PyQt5.
+A basic calculator made using PyQt5.